Georg Philipp Telemann: Early life (1681–1712)

 Magdeburg, Telemann's birthplace, in the early 18th century.
 Some 50 years before Telemann's birth the city was sacked and had to be rebuilt.

 Telemann was born in Magdeburg, then the capital of the semi-autonomous Duchy of Magdeburg within the Electorate of Brandenburg, in the Holy Roman Empire.
 His father Heinrich, deacon at the Heilig-Geist-Kirche (Magdeburg), died when Telemann was four.
 The future composer received his first music lessons at 10, from a local organist, and became immensely interested in music in general, and composition in particular.
 Despite opposition from his mother and relatives, who forbade any musical activities, Telemann found it possible to study and composed in secret, even creating an opera at the age of 12.

 In 1697, after studies at the Domschule in Magdeburg and at a school in Zellerfeld, Telemann was sent to the famous Gymnasium Andreanum at Hildesheim, where his musical talent flourished, supported by school authorities, including the rector himself.
 Telemann was becoming equally adept both at composing and performing, teaching himself flute, oboe, violin, viola da gamba, recorder, double bass, and other instruments.
 In 1701 he graduated from the Gymnasium and went to Leipzig to become a student at the Leipzig University, where he intended to study law.
 He ended up becoming a professional musician, regularly composing works for the Nikolaikirche and even St. Thomas (Thomaskirche).
 In 1702 he became director of the municipal opera house Opernhaus auf dem Brühl, and later music director at the Neukirche.
 Prodigiously productive, Telemann supplied a wealth of new music for Leipzig, including several operas, one of which was his first major opera, Germanicus.
 However, he became engaged in a conflict with the cantor of the Thomaskirche, Johann Kuhnau.
 The conflict intensified when Telemann started employing numerous students for his projects, including those who were Kuhnau's, from the Thomasschule.

 Telemann left Leipzig in 1705 at the age of 24, after receiving an invitation to become Kapellmeister for the court of Count Erdmann II of Promnitz at Sorau (now Żary, Poland).
-His career there was cut short in early 1706 by the hostilities of the Great Northern War, and after a short period of travels he entered the service of Duke Johann Wilhelm, in Eisenach where Johann Sebastian Bach was born.
+His career there was cut short in early 1706 by the hostilities of the Great Northern War, and after a short period of travels he entered the service of Duke Johann Wilhelm, in Eisenach where Johann Sebastian Bach was born and where the two would meet.
 He became Konzertmeister on 24 December 1708 and Secretary and Kapellmeister in August 1709.
 During his tenure at Eisenach, Telemann wrote a great deal of music: at least four annual cycles of church cantatas, dozens of sonatas and concertos, and other works.

+Marriage

-In 1709, he married Amalie Louise Juliane Eberlin, lady-in-waiting to the Countess of Promnitz and daughter of the musician Daniel Eberlin.
+In 1709 he married Amalie Louise Juliane Eberlin, lady-in-waiting to the Countess of Promnitz and daughter of the musician Daniel Eberlin.
 Their daughter was born in January 1711.
 The mother died soon afterwards, leaving Telemann depressed and distraught.